antistoopmode/antistoopmode.github.io/docs/mechanics/game_modes.md

 More on that in the following chapters.

-The choice is reflected in the portraits of the character selection screen.
+The choice is reflected in the portraits at the character selection screen.

 ![Image](../../assets/images/char_selection.png "Game Mode Selection")